 - A small group of peers in a common learning experience

-- A specific time period of learning
+- A specific period of learning

 - An individualized contract for learning consistent with ACPE's Outcomes and Objectives, focusing on: